SFTtech/openage/doc/reverse_engineering/formations.md

 ```

 The reason for the change of the `row_count` for `subformation[2]` is the width of `subformation[4]`.
 Rams are about two times as wide as swordsman, hence the subformation they are in will also be much wider than `subformation[2]` if it is selected individually.
-To deal with the different in width, the number of units per row of `subformation[2]` is extended.
+To deal with the difference in width, the number of units per row of `subformation[2]` is extended.
 In general one can say that the widest subformation in the parent formation influences the `row_count` of all other subformations.

 ## Formation Types